MW 45x20 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-• Health risk associated with microscopic parts of magnets are risky, when accidentally ingested, which becomes significant in the context of child safety.
-Additionally, tiny parts of these devices have the potential to complicate diagnosis when they are in the body.
+- Potential hazard associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
+Furthermore, miniscule components of these devices are able to complicate diagnosis in case of swallowing.

 Neodymium magnets are primarily characterized by their significant internal force.
 They attract to each other, and any object that comes in their way will be affected.